-To facilitate interaction among students and professor during the weekly casestudy lectures, we will use the online interactive teaching platform tophat (www.tophat.com).
+To facilitate interaction among students and professor during the weekly case-study lectures, we will use the online interactive teaching platform tophat (www.tophat.com).
 This will allow you to respond to questions and discussion points in lecture.
 Participation marks are awarded for both responding to tophat questions and for providing the correct answer to selected 'challenge' questions.

-We recognize that there can be technical issues using TopHat in a lecture hall, or that you might miss a lecture due to illness.
+We recognize that there can be technical issues using TopHat in a lecture hall, or that you might miss a lecture due to illness or academic accommodation.
 To accommodate these issues, we will drop your lowest 25% of your TopHat scores.